drduh/YubiKey-Guide/README.md

 Choose a [YubiKey](https://www.yubico.com/store/compare/) with the OpenPGP application - Security Key and Bio models are not compatible.

-[Verify YubiKey](https://support.yubico.com/hc/en-us/articles/360013723419-How-to-Confirm-Your-Yubico-Device-is-Genuine) by visiting [yubico.com/genuine](https://www.yubico.com/genuine/).
-Select *Verify Device* to begin the process.
-Touch the YubiKey when prompted and allow the site to see the make and model of the device when prompted.
-This device attestation may help mitigate [supply chain attacks](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).
+Verify the YubiKey at [yubico.com/genuine](https://www.yubico.com/genuine/).
+Select Verify Device, touch the key when prompted, and allow the site to identify the device model.
+This can help detect some [supply chain tampering](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).

 Have at least two USB drives or microSD cards for storing encrypted offline backups in different physical locations.

 # Prepare environment

-A dedicated and hardened operating environment should be used to generate materials.
+Use a dedicated, hardened environment to generate the keys and backups.

-The following is a ranked list of least to most defensible environments to consider:
+The following environments are ordered from least to most secure for this task:

 1. Public, shared or other computer owned by someone else
 1. Daily-use personal operating system with unrestricted network access